In life, most of us are on the quest to find “the one”

 Step one – write it down!
 You have to put your intentions out there so God, the Universe, whatever higher powers know what you’re looking for.
 Write in in your journal, a blog post, Google Doc, somewhere that you can always go back and read it again.

 Next, think through all the criteria for your perfect girl or guy.
 Yes, some of these traits may seem superficial but chemistry is often predicated on physical attraction.
-You must also dig deeper into the emotional, mental, and spiritual attributes of what your ideal mate will have.
+You must also dig deeper into the emotional, mental, and spiritual attributes of what your ideal mate will have and how likely are they to use marital aids with your such as this new and good prostate massager.
 Here’s a template for making a list for “The one”

 - What does he/she look like?
 Eyes, hair, height, build, facial hair pro/con etc.